Joint Tasks 41 (Distributed Wind), 52 (Large-Scale Wind LIDAR), and 54 (Cold Climate Wind Power) Meeting

 October 20: Individual/Joint Task meetings and student symposium

-Contact Trudy Forsyth with questions about participating in the University Research Collaborative Student Symposium 2022 at the meeting.
+Contact Trudy Forsyth with questions about the University Research Collaborative Student Symposium 2022 at the meeting.

 Summer 2022 Virtual Task Meeting

 July 5-6, 2022